 We appreciate every customer and would like to provide the best service to you.
 Providing fast service to our customers is our top priority.
 However we receive many phone calls and a huge amount of email from all over the world.
 At the present time it is impossible for us to respond to every single inquiry.
+Therefore it is quite possible that if you send an email to us that you may not receive a response.

 We have done many compatibility tests and reliability tests to make sure our products have the best quality and compatibility.
-In case you need service or technical support, please understand the constraints that we have and always check with the reseller who sold the product to you first.
+In case you need service or technical support, please understand the constraint we have and always check with the reseller who sold the product to you first.